tiepdotme/lisacharlotterost.github.io/_posts/2016-04-22-Colors-for-DataVis.md

 tag: thoughts,
 ---

 A few days ago, I approached my Twitter followers with [a request to help me](https://twitter.com/lisacrost/status/722948084703956992) in an urgent matter: "Can somebody tell me how to get better with color?," I wrote. " My color decisions are awful."
-Thanks to a retweet by Scott Murray I got a lot of replies.
+Thanks to a retweet by Scott Murray I got a lot of replies with links to websites and tools.
 They were awesome.
 And I want to share them with you, annotated with my own thoughts about them.
 Here you go:
 <br><br>